Tough Google Interview Questions You Should Prepare

 - Design an evacuation plan for the city.

-We hope that this Google tough interview questions list will help you crack your tech interview.
+While self-assessment is an important part in your preparation journey, understanding the interview pattern is equally important.
 Practice some mock interviews and read our guide to 12 key preparation tips to crack an interview to prepare better.

 Ready to Nail Your Next Coding Interview?

-If you’re looking for guidance and help with getting started, sign up for our FREE webinar.
-As pioneers in technical interview preparation, we have trained thousands of software engineers to crack the most challenging coding interviews and land jobs at their dream companies, such as Google, Facebook, Apple, Netflix, Amazon, and more!
+Our success stories stand as a testament that we have successfully trained thousands of software engineers to crack the most challenging coding interviews and land jobs at their dream companies, such as Google, Facebook, Apple, Netflix, Amazon, and more!